We use cookies to ensure that you get the best experience on our website. Click here to learn more. Got it

 Will I Lose Everything If I Reset Network Settings?

 There’s a big difference between a network settings reset and a factory reset.
-There is one thing you need to keep in mind always.
 Resetting network settings generally removes all your local network, internet, and paired devices’ data.
+It won't delete any files stored on your device.
+Furthermore, it won't remove any data from your web browser, including your bookmarks or browsing history.

 On the other hand, a factory reset clears out everything on your device.
-It reverts the device to its original state like the first time you unboxed it.
-It deletes all the other essential data, including personal files, folders, and media on your device.
-Your web browser data like saved bookmarks, browsing history, and third-party applications are equally deleted.
+It reverts the device to its original state and deletes all the other essential data, including personal files, folders, and media on your device.
+All of your browser's saved bookmarks, browsing history, and third-party apps are removed as well.

 Network settings reset only deletes: